Travelling Safely With Contact Lenses On Holiday

 - A copy of your contact lens prescription, in case you need to buy more.

-- A back up set of eye glasses.
+- A backup set of eyeglasses.

-It is a good point to check the expiry date of your contact lenses, especially if you always leave a couple pairs in your suitcase - every blister will have an expiry date printed on it, so it doesn't matter if you have lost the original box.
+It is a good point to check the expiry date of your contact lenses, especially if you always leave a couple of pairs in your suitcase - every blister will have an expiry date printed on it, so it doesn't matter if you have lost the original box.

 Plan For All Eventualities

-A common mistake that people make when packing for a trip is to think about what they use during their normal routing, and bring along all the things they need on a daily basis, he trouble with that kind of planning is that trips abroad are anything but routine.
+A common mistake that people make when packing for a trip is to think about what they use during their normal routine, and bring along all the things they need on a daily basis, the trouble with that kind of planning is that trips abroad are anything but routine.
 There are plenty of challenges and obstacles you're likely to face on your journey that rarely occur back home.
 Below are some tips on ways to prepare for your trip.

 - Don't pack all of your contact lenses in one bag.
 In the event that your luggage gets lost, you'll be glad that you still have some left.

-- The climate control inside an aeroplane can cause dry eyes, and the same goes for different climates and weather than what you're normally used to at home.
+- The climate control inside an airplane can cause dry eyes, and the same goes for different climates and weather than what you're normally used to at home.
 Be sure to bring along wetting eye drops to keep your eyes moist and healthy.

-- If you plan to enjoy any type of sport or activity while on holiday, be prepared for minor accidents which may cause you to lose a contact lens.
+- If you plan to enjoy any type of sport or activity while on holiday, be prepared for minor accidents that may cause you to lose a contact lens.
 Keeping a spare lens close by can save you a lot of trouble.
 You don't want to lose part of your day because you left all of your spare lenses back in the hotel room.

-- Plan ahead and look for eye car practitioners and opticians local to your destination.
+- Plan ahead and look for eye care practitioners and opticians local to your destination.
 In the event that you need to purchase contact lenses, or have some other type of sudden emergency, you'll be glad that you've done your research ahead of time.